Ural-Yunusbaev/IBDMig/README.md

 ibdmig.list - the file containing a list of individuals;<br>
 mapfile.bim - the map/bim file with genetic distances (not mandatory).<br>

-IBDMig generates following output files:<br>
+IBDMig generates the following output files:<br>
 ibdmig.out.cluster_counts - counts of clusters for each populations combinations and cluster size category (see Output files examples);<br>
 ibdmig.out.cluster_length - average length of haplotypes for each populations combinations and cluster size category (see Output files examples).<br>